 Ready to launch your career?
 Here's what to expect from your first job out of college.

-You've graduated college.
-Congratulations!
+You've graduated college — congratulations!
 You are now ready to enter the professional world and start building your career with your first job out of college.
-The prospect can be very exciting, and more than a little intimidating.
+The prospect can be very exciting and more than a little intimidating.

 Remember how big your college campus seemed when you first arrived as a freshman?
 You were unfamiliar with the buildings and there were a lot of new people.
-But, by your sophomore and junior year, you had it all figured out.
+But by your sophomore and junior year, you had it all figured out.
 As a senior, you felt as comfortable at college as you did at home.

-You need to be communicative.
+You need to be communicative

 The ability to communicate clearly and effectively both in person and in print is an essential part of most businesses.
-Employers look for that in candidates, especially with a first job out of college.
+Employers look for that in candidates — especially when it comes to entry-level candidates.
 An applicant with a strong resume but poor communication skills may lose out to a lesser qualified candidate who knows how to get his or her point across clearly.

 If you do all of those well, you'll set the table for a great first interview.

-You won't get paid a lot.
+You won't get paid a lot

 Most entry-level jobs come with entry-level pay.
 Think carefully before you accept a job offer.
 This will likely be your pay for the next year.
 Most employers do not negotiate or give raises after three or six months anymore.
 On the bright side, while it may not pay as much as you were hoping to make, it's probably a lot more than you were making in college.

-You won't get the “sexy” tasks.
+You won't get the “fun” tasks

 You chose your field of study with certain jobs in mind.
 However, those jobs are probably at the higher end of the pay scale.
 For your first job out of college, you will find yourself doing things that may seem menial or beneath you.
-There’s are a few reasons for this.
+There are a few reasons for this.

 First, as an entry-level employee, you're at the lower end of the pay scale, therefore the lower-end tasks go to you.
 Secondly, and this is really important for you to realize quickly, you're being tested.